Diagnostic and organization of the commercial channel

 It becomes more visible who responded, what was agreed upon, and what is the next step.

 It is precisely in small teams that lack of criteria in the channel weighs more.
-The process is designed to reduce noise, clarify priorities and save time to the operation.
+The process is designed to reduce noise, clarify priorities and save the team time.

 No. The starting point is the current process.
 Tools only change when that solves a real bottleneck and makes sense for the operation.